sgheartiu/sgheartiu2/_posts/2019-12-07-concert-draft.md

 ## Fan Support Event #5 - Day 2 Concert Hand Banner and Blue Ocean Event
-Since day 1 concert goers were provided with green finger lights to be used as a light stick replacement, we decided to go with yellow finger lights on day 2 to differentiate from day 1.
+Since day 1 concert goers were provided with green finger lights to be used as a light stick replacement, we decided to go with yellow finger lights on day 2 to differentiate them from day 1 finger lights.
-All concert goers were also provided a hand banner to be raised up when IU first start speaking after her first few songs.
+All concert goers were also provided with hand banners to be raised when IU first started speaking after her first few songs.
 The hand banner message translates to "You like us so much, that's why you're back right?".
 When IU sang 'Love, Poem', everybody also waved a flashing blue light on their phones to create an illusion of a blue ocean.
 <br><i>[See Facebook Post...](https://www.facebook.com/sgheartiu/photos/pcb.1439566356218774/1441600436015366/){:target="_blank"}</i>